noir-lang/noir/docs/docs/index.md

 ## What is Noir?

-Noir is a Domain Specific Language for SNARK proving systems.
-It has been designed to use any ACIR compatible proving system.

-It's design choices are influenced heavily by Rust and focuses on a simple, familiar syntax.
+Noir is a Domain-Specific Language (DSL) specifically designed for Zero-Knowledge Proof systems (SNARKs).
+This language is characterized by its versatility, as it is compatible with any proof system adhering to the Argument-Compressed Interactive Oracle (ACIR) standards.

+Inspired by the robust design choices of Rust, Noir stands out for its simple and familiar syntax, facilitating ease of implementation and usage.

 ## Who is Noir for?

-Noir can be used for a variety of purposes.
+- **SNARK Developers:** Tailored for developers working with Zero-Knowledge Proof systems (SNARKs) and ACIR-compatible proof systems.
+- **Rust Enthusiasts:** Appeals to developers who appreciate Rust's design principles, providing a familiar and accessible syntax.
+- **Blockchain Professionals:** Ideal for those in blockchain and smart contract development, offering applications in zero-knowledge proof verification and privacy enhancement.
+- **Privacy-Focused Developers:** A valuable tool for any developer interested in bolstering privacy within their applications, regardless of the specific domain.

 ### Solidity Developers